 Choosing a family member is another option if you have someone qualified or at least willing to put in the hard work to learn and carry on the business.
 The final and most challenging approach would be to select an outside purchaser.
 It’s important that the person you sell your business to shares your customer service philosophy.
 The sale of your business also involves due diligence, valuation, negotiation of the terms of the deal, and often financing as well.
 It’s imperative to start early because succession planning often takes five or more years to work through.

 The one option you should never consider is doing nothing.
-Our dedicated legal team at the Law Offices of Steven M. Adler, PLLC is here to assist with all of your succession planning needs, so please do not hesitate to reach out to our firm to discuss your situation.
+Our dedicated legal team at Adler Law is here to assist with all of your succession planning needs, so please do not hesitate to reach out to our firm to discuss your situation.

 Call (516) 740-1184 today to request a consultation with our Long Island business law attorneys.